jknowles/eeptools/cran-comments.md

 ## Downstream dependencies
-There is one downstream dependency.
-It was checked and no errors were found.
+There are no downstream dependencies.